-All of the bedrooms are spacious with generous, built-in wardrobes, two metre-long beds and floor standing fans.
+All of the bedrooms are spacious with generous, built-in wardrobes.
 They all lead off from an almost cathedral-like corridor with doors opening to the front courtyard on its other side.

-Downstairs, there is a large playroom with a pool table, DVD player and television screen.
-There is a piano too and a good selection of DVD's, books and board games to choose from.
-There are four sofa beds to lounge around on (two doubles and two singles), and a shower room leads off.
+Downstairs, as mentioned above, there is now no playroom, although the library still exists and the pool table now lives there There are four sofa beds to lounge around on (two doubles and two singles), and a shower room leads off.